Canada – Palau Relations

-Canada's trade relations with Palau are managed by the Trade Commissioner Service at the Embassy of Canada in the Philippines.
+Canada's trade relations with Palau are managed by the Trade Commissioner Service at the Embassy of Canada in Australia.
 Palau’s main industry is tourism.
 The country consists of eight main islands and more than 300 smaller islands and atolls.
 Two thirds of the population live in the state of Koror.

 - Date Modified: